About Collection sales

 The standard turnaround time is three weeks from order payment, and allows for negative retrievals, conservation work and digitisation that may be required.

-NOTE: Turnaround times for Collection orders will be impacted in June 2021 by the relocation of our Multimedia section.
+NOTE: Standard turnaround times for Collection orders may be impacted by the relocation of Memorial staff and equipment.

 If your order is time-sensitive please contact the eSales Unit before placing your order.